hlldz/hlldz/README.md

-# Halil Dalabasmaz | hlldz
+# hlldz | Halil Dalabasmaz

 Hi!

-My name is Halil Dalabasmaz.
-I consider myself Pwner.

-Currently, I work for a cyber security company based in Turkey as Red Team Leader.
-I like to share my findings on my personal blog [artofpwn.com](https://artofpwn.com).
-Also I currently hold CEH, OSCP, OSWP, OSCE, eWPT, eWPTX, eMAPT and CRTO certificates.
 I like research and development on cyber security field.

 Feel free to leave feedback.
 You can also find me on [![Twitter][1.2]][1] and [![LinkedIn][2.2]][2].